 - WDR for clearer Video: Wide dynamic balance technology of the dashboard camera balance the brightness of the driving environment effectively, to reduce the overexposure for a clearer video.

 - What You Get: AKASO C200 dash cam, car charger adapter, USB data Cable, Suction Cup, Hardwire Kit ,Five Cable Clips, User Manual, 12-month warranty.
 Micro SD card not included, 32GB Samsung or SanDisk class 10 SD card recommended.
-The USB cable in the package is only used to transfer data and cannot be used to charge the camera.
-Please use the adapter in the package to power the dashboard camera.

 What's to like about the AKASO Dash Cam C200